paritytech/devops-guide/src/monitoring/grafana.md

 # Grafana

-Grafana is where you can define dashboards to show the time series information that prometheus is collecting.
+Grafana is where you can define dashboards to show the time series information that Prometheus is collecting.
 You just need to ensure you add a datasource:

 ```yaml
 datasources: